-Child-on-child sexual violence and sexual harassment
+Child-on-child sexual violence and sexual harassment12

 In every aspect of the school's culture that sexual violence and sexual harassment are never acceptable, will not be tolerated and that pupils whose behaviour falls below expectations will be sanctioned.
 The school makes it clear to all staff the importance of challenging all inappropriate language and behaviour between pupils.
+Any incidents are logged specifically on CPOMs and are monitored by the school's safeguarding team and patterns are analysed during termly behaviour monitoring

-Behaviour incidents online
+Behaviour incidents online13

-The provisions apply to all activity online including all forms of social media and that they apply to online activity for both school purposes and personal use that may affect the school, pupils or staff in any way.
+The Behaviour Policy applies to all activity online including all forms of social media and that they apply to online activity for both school purposes and personal use that may affect the school, pupils or staff in any way.